Jul 26, 2025

 3. Technical Security Safeguards

-Required protections include encryption of all patient data in transit and storage, access controls with unique login credentials for each user, audit logs that provide a complete record of who accessed what information, secure transmission through encrypted communication channels only, and regular updates with current security patches and software.
+Required protections include encryption of all patient data in transit and at rest, access controls with unique user credentials, audit logs tracking information access, secure transmission through encrypted channels, and regular updates with current security patches and software.

 4. Staff Training and Administrative Controls

-Essential elements include PHIA-specific training for all virtual reception staff, background checks and security clearances, signed confidentiality agreements, incident response procedures, and regular compliance reviews.
+Essential elements include PHIA-specific training for all virtual reception staff, background checks, signed confidentiality agreements, incident response procedures, and regular compliance reviews.

 5. Physical Security

-Even virtual services need physical protection through secure data centers and offices, protected workstations, and proper equipment disposal procedures.
+Virtual services require physical protection through secure data centers and offices, protected workstations, and proper equipment disposal procedures.

 Cost Comparison: Virtual vs. In-House Reception